OpenVoiceOS/ovos-technical-manual/docs/OCP_pipeline.md

 - ocp_legacy

-> **REMINDER:**: needs to be explicitly enabled in `ovos-core`, `"experimental_ocp_pipeline"` defaults to `false`

 #### ocp_legacy - Legacy CommonPlay

 If you can't migrate your old skills to the OCP framework, you can add `ocp_legacy` to your pipeline to check for legacy common play skill matches

-> **NOTE**: This is independent from the OCPSkills handling and needs to be explicitly enabled, `"legacy_cps"` defaults to `false`
+> **NOTE**: This is independent of the OCPSkills handling and needs to be explicitly added to your pipeline config

 ```
 {
   "intents" : {
-    // enable OCP pipeline loading explicitly during pre-release phase
-    "experimental_ocp_pipeline": true,

-    // enable legacy Common Play support
-    "legacy_cps": true,

     // the pipeline is a ordered set of frameworks to send an utterance too
     // if one of the frameworks fails the next one is used, until an answer is found
     // NOTE: dont copy paste this, edit to your taste! "..." is not valid here